What Ever Happened to Baby Toto?: Plot

 A pair of step brothers, Totò Baby and Pietro, make a living stealing suitcases at the Termini Station in Rome.
 They discover within a stolen piece of luggage a corpse.
 Trying to get rid of the incriminating evidence, they mistakenly swap the suitcase with a German hitchhiker.

 Forced to retrieve the "corpus delicti" they are discovered by Mischa, a Count who is hosting the beautiful foreign tourists.
 He decides to blackmail the step brothers, asking for their assassination of his rich wife, in exchange for his silence with the police.

-After the death of the woman (who loses her life as a result of a fright), Totò Baby becomes a sadistic serial killer as he loses all inhibition after starting to eat by mistake marijuana as if it were lettuce.
+After the death of the woman (who loses her life as a result of a fright), Totò Baby becomes a sadistic serial killer as he loses all inhibition after starting to eat marijuana by mistake.

 He kills the Count and more people, including a young postman which is then walled up inside Misha's villa.
 He then escapes and forces his brother to follow him.
 He drags him to the beach and seems about to leave him buried alive in the sand with broken legs, but gets recognized and arrested by chance by the police.
 He ends up committed in an institute for the criminally insane, where he spends his time typing his autobiography on an imaginary typewriter.